francisco-rodriguez-cuenca/reinforcement_learning_tracker/20230312/Foundation Models for Decision Making: Problems, Methods, and Opportunities.md

 ## 1. Introduction

-* New scenarions presented to language models, the core of decision-making:
+* Language models ace new scenarios that challenge their decision-making  abilities, such as:
-  1. How to learn from feedback given by an external entity
+  * Learning from feedback given by external entities.
-  2. How to adapt to modalities not commonly covered by large language or vision datasets (eg robot actions)
+  * Adapting to modalities not commonly found in large language or vision datasets, such as robot actions.
-  3. How to perform long-term reasoning and planning over the future
+  * Engaging in long-term reasoning and planning for the future.
-* Prior work on decision-making has largely focused on task-specific or _tabula rasa_ settings with limited prior knowledge
+* Previous work on decision-making has primarily concentrated on task-specific or tabula rasa settings with limited prior knowledge.

 ### 1.1 Structure of this report: